ftCLI/FoundryTools-CLI/README.md

     -c, --config-file PATH

-Use a custom configuration file instead of the default config.json file located in the same folderof INPUT_PATH.
+Use a custom configuration file instead of the default config.json file located in the same folder of INPUT_PATH.

     -f, --family-name TEXT